balancer/code-review/rate-providers/sveth.md

 ### Common Manipulation Vectors
 - [x] The Rate Provider is susceptible to donation attacks.

 The price computation is based on the balance of vETH in the svETH contract.
 Minting vETH against a `_restakedLST` is also based on a internal exchange rate which the vETH contract owner has access to.
-Meaning a donation attack is possible by the owner since the owner has access to set the exchangeRate of `_restakedLST` for vETH by setting `vETHPerRestakedLST` via `updatevETHPerLST()`.
+Meaning a donation attack is cost efficient by the owner since the owner has access to set the exchangeRate of `_restakedLST` for vETH by setting `vETHPerRestakedLST` via `updatevETHPerLST()`.

 ## Additional Findings
 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.